stevelam20/deployment-workshop-bot-2/data/nlu.md

 - What does the hydrojetting gun look like?
 - What is the equipment for hydrojet machine?

+## intent:hydrojet_machine_pressure
+- What is the maximum pressure for Hydro Jetting (HJ) Machine
+- What is the pressure limit?
+- What is the highest pressure allowable?
+- What is the most pressure it can handle?
+- What is the safe operating pressure?
+- What is the operating pressure ?
+- What's the pressure?
+- What's the max pressure?
+- What the pressure is (hydrojet machine/hydrojethydro jet/high pressure jet machine)?
+- Where can I see the pressure?
+(Show Picture)
+- Where will the pressure indicate?
+- When do i need to look at the max pressure?
+- Who is responsible to pressure up the pressure?
+- How much pressure is too much ?
+- How much pressure can it take?
+- How does hydrojet machine looks like?
+- How much pressure it can produce?
+- The pressure?
+- Pressure of the hydrojet machine?
+- Hydrojet machine pressure is?

 ## intent:greet
 - hey
 - hello